-And some stories just have to be told.
+But some barely known stories need to be told.

 The little known, heartbreaking story of the stunningly beautiful Rattanbai Petit (1900–1929), also known as Rattanbai Jinnah, Maryam Jinnah, the Flower of Bombay, or simply, Ruttie.
 The young, Indian, Bombay born, Parsi wife of Mohammad Ali Jinnah, the founder of Pakistan.

 Her life was stuff movies are made of.
 Full of intrigue, affluence, drama, tragedy, but most importantly, beauty.
 Beauty of a woman, beauty of love, beauty that moved many.

 Ruttie was born in affluence, to the anglicized, elite, Petit family in Bombay.
 Brought up privileged and in abundance that few will know.
 Met, fell in love while a teenager, and married at 18 years, a charismatic man over twice her age.
 A man known for his fervent nationalism and political ambition.
 A man that would one day found a country.

 And in marrying him, Ruttie risked everything, rebelled against her own world: parents, religion, community, social norm with no safety net; and as a result, was excommunicated, ostracized, censured and disinherited.

 She continued to be the young, pampered, attention seeking, child of lavish taste even as she became Mrs. Jinnah.
 They soon had a daughter.
 And even so, their marriage became troubled and ended in separation, which only further isolated her.
 Separated and isolated, she died alone in a hotel suite at the age of 29, breaking everybody’s heart.

 She lived, loved, rebelled and touched heights few reached and her inexorable fall was precipitous.